iamolisa/alx-pre_course/README.md

-My name is Agu Akaolisa
+My name is Agu Akaolisa.